Considerations During the Selection Process

 Several factors were considered in determining which schools to include in this year’s bond referendum, including:

-- Continued need for temporary classrooms.
+- Continued use of temporary classrooms

 Who Uses Our Schools?